gjersvik/omg-architecture/README.md

 Both reader and writer have async, sync and non-blocking api.

 ## Architecture
 I like actor frameworks but don't like that they are frameworks.
-So i will work around a concept i call agent.
-As in i need to call my agent.
+So I will work around a concept I call agent.
+As in I need to call my agent.
 Agents can publish and subscribe to topics.
-And they can have there own typed state.
+And they can have there own key value state.

-The top level struck/object is an Agency that is injected with backends that enables features.
+The top level struct/object is an Agency that is injected with backends that enables features.
 The agency can live as global variable in a project.
 From the user side the Agency is where you get agents from.

 The users of Agents and Agency should not need to know about the backends.
 So the backend capabilities will be injected in a type erased fashion.
 As in using trait objects and not generics.